Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

 where $\alpha_{k} = \langle {\bf u}^{(k)} ,{\bf x}(0)\rangle$ is the projection of the initial condition onto the $k$th eigenvector (each of which is an invariant subspace of the diffusion dynamics).
 Herein, we will often combine the diffusion rate and time parameter into a single \emph{timescale parameter} $\beta=\hat{\beta}t$.

-Before continuing, we highlight that matrix $L$ given by Eq.~\eqref{eq:Laplacian} is often called a \emph{combinatorial Laplacian}, and there exist normalized versions of Laplacians that are also widely studied.
+Before continuing, we highlight that there exist normalized versions of Laplacians that are also widely studied.
 For example, $\tilde{L} = D^{-1}L$ is an asymmetric normalized Laplacian, and under the substitution $\tilde{L}\mapsto L$, Eq.~\eqref{eq:heat_sol} would describe a continuous-time Markov chain \cite{freedman2012markov}.
 Similarly, $\hat{L} = D^{-1/2}LD^{-1/2}$ defines a symmetric normalized Laplacian that shares the same eigenvalues as $\tilde{L}$ and is broadly important for machine learning applications.
 In this work, we will focus on $L$, noting that our methodology and findings can be easily extended to applications involving these other matrices.